fabbricius/POV-Ray_Lessons/README.md

 This is the last lesson.
 In the (non-existing) next lesson, Joe was going to talk about triangles and polygon.
 Too bad he stopped his super tutorial.
 Thanks to him anyway for the first lessons, they are great.

-## More tutorials
+## More tutorials 1: Josie's cup

-* How to create a cup in POV-Ray (lesson in spanish): [Cómo crear una COPA en POV-RAY](https://youtu.be/IJnfv8B5lFw?si=JswceNnbBRgLVLyj)
+How to create a cup in POV-Ray (lesson in spanish): [Cómo crear una COPA en POV-RAY](https://youtu.be/IJnfv8B5lFw?si=JswceNnbBRgLVLyj)
 In this short lesson you will create a glass of wine.
 It's in spanish but you can translate it into any language (I've watched it with french subtitles).
 The code can be found in the ![tuto_josie.pov](more_tutorials/tuto_josie.pov) file, in the [more_tutorials folder](more_tutorials).
 Here is what you will obtain: ![ball](screenshots/Josie_M_screen1.png)

+## More tutorials 2: Geometric Shapes
-* Render Geometric Shapes on a Realistic Environment: [Render Geometric Shapes](https://youtu.be/TaX6rF4BvjY) You will create many stuff in this lesson.
+Render Geometric Shapes on a Realistic Environment: [Render Geometric Shapes](https://youtu.be/TaX6rF4BvjY) You will create many stuff in this lesson.
 There are very few explaination, but what's nice in POV-Ray is that you can just look at the code to see how it's made!
 The code can be found in the ![makta_project.pov](more_tutorials/makta_project.pov) file, in the [more_tutorials folder](more_tutorials).
 There is also a small gif file, makta_map.gif![makta_map.gif](more_tutorials/makta_map.gif), which is used as an image *mapped* onto a sphere (sunglasses with a nose and a smile).
 This file differs a bit from the one used in the video, but I had to do this as the original file is not given.
 Here is what you will get: ![shapes](screenshots/makta_project_thumbnail.png)